iPhone 12 Pro review: A big leap forward

 - Charger not included and costs extra

 The iPhone 12 Pro has a release date of Oct.
-23 and is available for pre-order now.
+23 and is now available for sale.
 The iPhone 12 Pro starts at $999, which is the same price as the iPhone 11 Pro.
 However, now you get 128GB of storage, which is double last year’s amount and frankly overdue.

 If you want more storage, you can get 256GB for $1,099 and 512GB for $1,299.